 Major Nguyen Tuong Tuan wrote:

 I was 7/5 Recon Company Leader, 7th Regiment, 5th Infantry Division.
-I had the privilege and honor serving under General Hieu while he was 5th Infantry Division Commander.
-Although a recon company of a regiment, it was only a few times that my unit got the chance to station in Lai Khe base camp (in order for the troops to rest while the other Recon Company, 5th, 8th and 9th took turn to conduct operation).
-I cherish a memory about General when our unit was operating in Bui Gia Map area (Phuong Long) and he came all the way down to the battlefield to visit the unit and to operate together with us.
-Around that time, the 7th Regiment Commander was LTC Pham Van Niem and Deputy Commander was LTC Ly Duc Quan.
+I had the privilege and honor serving under General Hieu while he was the 5th Infantry Division Commander.
+Although a recon company of a regiment, it was only a few times that my unit got the chance to station in Lai Khe base camp (for the troops to rest while the other Recon Company, 5th, 8th, and 9th took the turn to conduct operation).
+I cherished a memory about General when our unit was operating in the Bui Gia Map area (Phuong Long), and he came all the way down to the battlefield to visit the unit and to operate together with us.
+Around that time, the 7th Regiment Commander was LTC Pham Van Niem, and Deputy Commander was LTC Ly Duc Quan.
 General Hieu talked to me lengthily and inquired about my welfare, "Do you need any assistance from the division?"
-I, with my spontaneity of a youngster, responded, "I only ask you to grant me a few weeks of R&R in Saigon and I would be satisfied."
-For me personally, as well as many soldiers in 5th Infantry Division, General Hieu was the most genuine hero symbol of an ARVN combatant.
+I, with my spontaneity of a youngster, responded, "I only ask you to grant me a few weeks of R&R in Saigon, and I would be satisfied."
+For me personally, as well as many soldiers in the 5th Infantry Division, General Hieu was the most genuine hero symbol of an ARVN combatant.

 Major Khuc Huu Chap, Ranger wrote:

-General Hieu was my idol and I knew him since when he came to the 5th Division.
-At that time I was with an attached unit that jumped into a cross-border area which was under his loving tender care.
-When we were about to enter Krek, he gave the order to retreat when B-52 air support pre-approval was sudenly reversed by higher authority.
+General Hieu was my idol, and I knew him since when he came to the 5th Division.
+At that time, I was with an attached unit that jumped into a cross-border area which was under his loving tender care.
+When we were about to enter Krek, he gave the order to retreat when B-52 air support pre-approval was suddenly reversed by higher authority.
 He said, "Without support, I refuse to commit my troops into combat."
-He was a honest general, a general who took great care of his men and virtuous.
-He deserves my greatest admiration.
+He was an honest general, a general who took great care of his men and virtuous.
+He deserves my highest admiration.

 Khúc Hữu Chấp